 Presets can also be created by selecting the object containing the attribute, and selecting one of the Create… commands from the panel menu.
 Set the group, name and description in the Save Preset view, and confirm to create the preset.

 To create multiple presets of the same type, in a single step, select multiple objects.
 Click on the button, or select a Create… command from the panel menu.
 After confirming the preset group, name and description, the new presets are created by picking attributes from the selected objects.

 Styles from Presets

 Styles provide a dynamic updating mechanism, for objects using the styles, when the style is modified.
-Dynamic linking and updating not available with presets.
+Dynamic linking and updating is not available with presets.
 For a detailed description on how to use styles, see the Styles section.

-The preset panel can be used to convert selected presets to styles, and add these styles to the document style list.
+The preset panel can be used to convert selected presets to styles, and to add these styles to the document style list.
 Presets can also be converted to styles, when applying the preset to an object.
 In this case, the styles are defined in the document, and the objects will use the new styles.

 - To create styles from the selected presets, select the presets in the panel, and select the Define Styles, from the panel menu.
 The new styles are added to the document style list.